The Main Campus

 Health Services.
 Health Services offers health care and education to all enrolled students, faculty and staff on an outpatient basis.
 A nurse practitioner is available on a full-time basis by appointment.

 A variety of informational health care flyers and brochures are available.
 In keeping with the university's metropolitan focus, Health Services strives to provide excellent health promotion programs, which emphasize coordination and interface with resources in the surrounding communities.
-It is located on University Way near Valley Falls Road with a satellite office in the John M. Rampey Center.
+It is located on University Way near Valley Falls Road with a satellite office in The John M. Rampey Jr. Center for Health and Counseling Services Building.

 University Public Safety.
 The USC Upstate Public Safety Department strives to provide a safe, secure, and peaceful environment for students, staff, faculty, and visitors.
 It is located on North Campus Boulevard near Valley Falls Road.